|Birth: ||Sep. 3, 1894|

 |Death: ||Oct.
 23, 1961|

 Belle Elizabeth BOSTON Miller Dean is the daughter of Thomas Joseph Boston and Mary Louisa GRIFFITH Stewart Boston Adams.
-Belle was married to Thomas Ellis Miller and to John Bass Dean.
+Belle was married to William Ellis Miller and to John Bass Dean.

 When Belle was six years old, her family lived in Joplin, Missouri.
 One rainy day, the children were walking home from school along the railroad tracks carrying their umbrellas.
 Someone went down there and started taking pot shots at the umbrellas.
 Belle was shot in the hip (and carried that bullet all the days of her life).
 Some of the children ran and got her uncle, Wesley Elmer Griffith, who took a horse and wagon to fetch her.
 Wesley made Belle lie a certain way in the wagon.
 It hurt Belle so much that she never liked that man after that.
 (Belle's husband, John Bass Dean, and two of her sons each were shot, too.)